Insight | November 20, 2023

-Source: Global Financial Data (GFD), Deutsche Bank, as of 26th September 2023.
+Source: Bloomberg, as of 17th November 2023.
 For illustrative purposes only.

 Past performance is not a reliable indicator of current or future results.